 Removing the Integration

-- Remove the domain-wide delegation entry in Admin Console
+- Optionally, delete the service account in Google Cloud and remove the domain-wide delegation entry in Admin Console

 Troubleshooting